Duella12345/dog_project/README.md

 cd dog-project
 ```

 2. Download the [dog dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).
-Unzip the folder and place it in the repo, at location `path/to/dog-project/dogImages`.
+Unzip the folder and place it in the repo, at location

+`path/to/dog-project/dogImages`

 3. Download the [human dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip).
-Unzip the folder and place it in the repo, at location `path/to/dog-project/lfw`.
+Unzip the folder and place it in the repo, at location

+`path/to/dog-project/lfw`

 If you are using a Windows machine, you are encouraged to use [7zip](http://www.7-zip.org/) to extract the folder.

 4. Download the [VGG-16 bottleneck features](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/DogVGG16Data.npz) for the dog dataset.
-Place it in the repo, at location `path/to/dog-project/bottleneck_features`.
+Place it in the repo, at location

+`path/to/dog-project/bottleneck_features`

 5. Download the [Resnet-50 bottleneck features](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/DogResnet50Data.npz) for the dog dataset.
-Place it in the repo, at location `path/to/dog-project/bottleneck_features`.
+Place it in the repo, at location

+`path/to/dog-project/bottleneck_features`

 6. Open the notebook and run all to see the development process.
 ```
 jupyter notebook dog_app.ipynb
 ```

-7. Run the following commands in the project's root directory to set up model, this may take a few minutes to run (check requirements file for required libraries).

-    - To run the model training pipeline:
+7. Run the following command in the project's root directory to set up model, this may take a few minutes to run (check requirements file for required libraries).
+To run the model training pipeline:

-        `python train_model.py` (using defaults)
+`python train_model.py`

 2. To run the app: go to `app` directory: `cd app`

-3. Run the web app: `flask --app app.py run`
+3. Run the web app:

+`flask --app app.py run`

 4. Visit 'http://127.0.0.1:5000' to open the homepage